 Bicycle tours at Civil War battlefield — April – October 2013 Rangers lead bike tours at the Stones River National Battlefield near Murfreesboro every Saturday.
 Limited to 15.
 More information

-Texas Hill Country is a 7-day bike ride around central Texas.
+Texas Hill Country is a 7-day, fully supported bike ride around central Texas.
 It covers 300 miles in a loop around Austin.
 The trip includes stops along the Guadalupe River and Fredericksburg, home of Lyndon and Lady Bird Johnson.
-This country was the winter training ground for Austin resident Lance Armstrong.
 Presented by the non-profit Adventure Cycling Association.
-Dates: April 6-12, 2013.
+Dates: April 5-11, 2014.

 Tour du Rouge -- A multi-day bike tour from Houston to New Orleans.
 The fund-raiser for the American Red Cross covers 526 miles of back roads.
 Entry fee is $100; must raise $2,500.
 Dates: May 5-10, 2013.